-GSL 1 15 hours of interruptions or 8 interruptions GSL 2 40 hours of interruptions or 20 interruptions
+GSL 1 20 hours of interruptions or 10 interruptions GSL 2 48 hours of interruptions or 20 interruptions

-- 6.3 Subject to conditions 6.5 and 6.6, if the Licence Holder exceeds GSL 1 at the Eligible Customer's premises in a financial year, it must pay the Eligible Customer the relevant GSL 1 Payment in accordance with this condition 6. - 6.4 Subject to conditions 6.5 and 6.6, if the Licence Holder exceeds GSL 2 in a financial year, it must pay the Eligible Customer the relevant GSL 2 Payment in accordance with this condition 6. - 6.5 An Eligible Customer is only entitled to one GSL 1 Payment and one GSL 2 Payment in a financial year. - 6.6 The Licence Holder must: - (a) make a GSL payment to an Eligible Customer if the Eligible Customer makes an application for a GSL payment within three months of the end of the financial year in which the relevant GSL was exceeded; and - (b) within three months of date of the application, pay an Eligible Customer who makes an application all GSL payments that the Eligible Customer is entitled to, despite any deficiency in the form or content of the application made by the Eligible Customer.
+- 6.3 Subject to conditions 6.5 and 6.6, if the Licence Holder exceeds GSL 1 at the Eligible Customer's premises in a financial year, it must pay the Eligible Customer the relevant GSL 1 Payment in accordance with this condition 6. - 6.4 Subject to conditions 6.5 and 6.6, if the Licence Holder exceeds GSL 2 in a financial year, it must pay the Eligible Customer the relevant GSL 2 Payment in accordance with this condition 6. - 6.5 An Eligible Customer is only entitled to one GSL 1 Payment and one GSL 2 Payment in a financial year. - 6.6 The Licence Holder must take reasonable steps to: - (a) make a GSL payment to an Eligible Customer if the Eligible Customer makes an application for a GSL payment within 12 weeks of the end of the financial year in which the relevant GSL was exceeded; and - (b) within 12 weeks of the date of the application, pay an Eligible Customer who makes an application all GSL payments that the Eligible Customer is entitled to, despite any deficiency in the form or content of the application made by the Eligible Customer.

-Nothing in this condition 6 prevents a Licence Holder from voluntarily making a GSL payment to an Eligible Customer where the Eligible Customer has not made a valid application, including where an application is deficient or made out of time.
+Note: Nothing in this condition 6 prevents a Licence Holder from voluntarily making a GSL payment to an Eligible Customer where the Eligible Customer has not made a valid application, including where an application is deficient or made out of time.